 Yes.
 Adults can benefit from some of the same treatment options that are available to children for treating strabismus.
 Treatment options may include prismatic glasses and surgery.
 Most adults with misaligned eyes are able to have successful surgical correction [See figure 1].

 Adults may have strabismus either from a residual childhood strabismus or they may acquire strabismus in adulthood.
-New strabismus that develops in an adult can result from conditions such as stroke or tumors, but often there is no identifiable reason.
+New strabismus that develops in an adult can result from conditions such as thyroid eye disease, stroke or tumors, but often there is no identifiable cause.

 No. Eye alignment surgery is performed in adults for several reasons.
 Adults frequently have disabling double vision because of eye misalignment.
 Prism glasses or surgery will likely improve the double vision and depth perception.
 Also, strabismus affects adults in emotional, social, and economical ways.
 Realigning the eyes can “reconstruct” the abnormal appearance of the eyes providing a better quality of life.